manneohlund/smart-recycler-adapter/README.md

       else -> MovieViewHolder::class // Add default view if needed, else SmartRecyclerAdapter will look at the base `.map` mapping
     }
   }}
-  .into<SmartRecyclerAdapter>(recyclerView)
+  .into(recyclerView)
 ```

 # Nested SmartRecyclerAdapter

-New in `SmartRecyclerAdapter` v2.0.0 is support for nested recycler adapter.
+New in `SmartRecyclerAdapter` v2.0.0 is support for statically resolved nested recycler adapter.
 Now you can easily build complex nested adapters without hustle and have full control of the adapter in your view controlling `Fragment` or `Activity`.
 Use the new `create()` method instead of the `into(recyclerView)` to create just the `SmartRecyclerAdapter` then set the adapter to the recycler view in your `ViewHolder`.
 Just implement the `SmartAdapterHolder` interface in your `ViewHolder` and `SmartRecyclerAdapter` will handle the mapping.